alyssaong1/terraform-azure-cassandra/README.md

 - 1 NIC, paired to the NSG in the resource group
 - 1 Ubuntu 18.04 VM, password authenticated.

 First of all, open up `values.tfvars` in the multi-region folder.
-Add in any custom values you want to replace the default values in `variables.tf`.
+Add in any custom values you want to replace the default values in `variables.tf` - remember to enclose the values in quotes e.g. `naming_prefix="mydev"`.
 You'll need to fill in vm_admin_password and naming_prefix as these don't have default values.

 Then, run the following in order:
 ```bash